 Meals on Wheels provides nutritious meals to people with difficulty preparing meals for a variety of physical or mental conditions, including recovery from an illness or operation.
 Volunteers deliver meals that have been prepared by Mercy Hospital Dieticians in order for the homebound to remain in their homes and maintain proper nutrition.
 Meals include a hot meat, vegetable, a starch, and a dessert and prepared under a dietitian's supervision at Mercy.
 Rotating meal plans ensure variety.
 Special dietary requirements can also be accommodated.

 The Housing Trust fund assists low-income elderly and disabled households with emergency housing repairs.
-Typical projects include: furnace repair/replacement, handicapped ramps, resolving electrical issues, repair/replacement of water heater, and making bathrooms accessible.
+Typical projects include furnace repair/replacement, handicapped ramps, resolving electrical issues, repair/replacement of water heater, and making bathrooms accessible.
 This program allows the elderly and disabled to remain in their home safely.
-Funds may be partnered with other programs when available to address as much need as possible.
+Funds may be partnered with other programs when available to address as many needs as possible.

 43 North Iowa

 Community Connections (CC) was created to fill the service gaps for young adults with disabilities and at-risk youth preparing for the workforce.
 Service gaps exist for some students who are unable to be sufficiently served through existing programs.
 Activities include career planning, job seeking, job keeping, internships, and job placement activities.
 CC provides support to young adults on their paths to employment who otherwise do not have resources available to them.
 The program enhances and promotes financial stability and improves the ability to earn an income for young adults at-risk or with disabilities ages 15-21

 Satellite Child Protection Center